charmbracelet/charm/docs/self-hosting.md

 ```bash
 charm serve
 ```
-in a dedicated terminal window.
+in a dedicated terminal window or in a [Docker container](https://github.com/charmbracelet/charm/blob/main/docker.md).
 Then, change the default host by adding `CHARM_HOST=localhost` or `CHARM_HOST=burrito.example.com` to your PATH.

 ## Self-Hosting With TLS